Chapter 9:

 They placed petals in his hair.
 Taped drawings to his chest.
 Balanced a paper crown on his head reading: “Best Sensei (Probably a Boy)”

 I didn’t stop them.
 I even took a picture.
-Because he looked gentle in a way that made my heart ache.
+He looked gentle in a way that made my heart ache.

 When we cast the barriers together afterward, I felt something extraordinary.
 His magic wove with mine naturally and effortlessly.
 Like two melodies harmonizing without trying.